 To begin the process we need to understand the business goals and brand personality.
 We need to identify the character the company or product wants to present.

 We now get into the design phase.
-During this process we explore logos of competitive companies.
+During this process, we explore the logos of competitive companies.
 This helps to avoid unnecessary similarity with other logos in the market and make an original brand identity.
-The process includes: user research, market research, a creative search, creating a style direction, developing a color palette, testing in different sizes and environments and creating a style guide that sets right and wrong uses of the logo.
+The process includes user research, market research, a creative search, creating a style direction, developing a color palette, testing in different sizes and environments, and creating a style guide that sets right and wrong uses of the logo.

 A corporate brand style is next… stationery, outdoor, vehicle branding, apparel, etc.